Studiegids

 Examination form(s)

-Students who fail the exam are entitled to sit a re-examination.
-Depending on the number of students failing the exam, the re-sit may take the form of an oral exam.
-In this case, students will be informed 10 days before the date scheduled for the oral exam.
-If a student has not passed the course by the end of the academic year, partial grades for written exam or written assignment are no longer valid.
+• Students who fail one or both partial exams are entitled to sit a re-examination.
+If a student has not passed the course by the end of the academic year, partial grades are no longer valid.

 Areas to be tested within the exam